 Donald Trott ONZM JP and Stephen Hamilton QSM

-have recently been elected as a Foundation Members of the Trust.
+have also been elected as Foundation Members of the Trust.

 Notes on our current Trustees